1973 South Los Angeles shootings: Shooting spree

 Bonner then sped away to another nearby gas station, his workplace until one week prior to the shooting spree, where he arrived at 2:45 p.m.
 Carrying his shotgun he entered the service bay area where he called out for his friend and former colleague, Raleigh Henderson, who had helped him get the job there.
 When Henderson turned around Bonner shot him once in the stomach and then fired again when Henderson exclaimed "What have I done?"
 Pointing at the body on the floor Bonner asked service station attendant James Morrow: "Do you know if anyone wants some of that?"
-He approached a female customer, fired a shot in the air and then left for the home of Jevie Thompson, with whose son, Vernon, he'd had an argument with the night before.
+He approached a female customer, fired a shot in the air.
+He then left for the home of Jevie Thompson, with whose son, Vernon, he'd had an argument with the night before.
 Bonner arrived there about 5 minutes later and killed Jevie Thompson with a shotgun blast in the stomach, and critically wounded his wife, Eddie Mae, as well as his 15-year-old son Alfred.

 Bonner's next stop was Smitty's Drive-In Liquors, where he appeared at 3:14 p.m.
 Believing he had been short-changed there once, he killed the shop owner, Smitty Sneed, again with a shot in the stomach, and wounded a customer, 58-year-old Duly Oscar Bennett, in the shoulder, before heading towards Liquorama Liquors, where he shot and critically wounded 23-year-old employee Robert L. Smith with a shot in the stomach, and hit 28-year-old Roosevelt D. Jenkins, another employee, in the leg.

-A couple of minutes later Bonner barged into the house of his former girlfriend, 22-year-old Diane Lore Andrea, who had taken the side of Vernon Thompson during the argument the day before, and ended their relationship afterwards.
+A couple of minutes later Bonner barged into the house of his ex-fiancée, 22-year-old Diane Lore Andrea, who had taken the side of Vernon Thompson during the argument the day before, and ended their relationship afterwards.
 He shot her in the neck with his shotgun, severing her jugular vein and spinal cord.
 She died instantly.